-We analyzed data extracted on March 4, 2021 from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS)^{5,6} (www.cdc.gov/foodsafety/fdoss) on finalized reports of outbreaks confirmed or suspected to be caused by the four priority pathogens in which the first illness onset occurred from 1998 through 2019.
+We analyzed data extracted from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS)^{5,6} (www.cdc.gov/foodsafety/fdoss) on outbreaks (defined as two or more illnesses with a common exposure) 7 that were confirmed or suspected to be caused by three priority pathogens - Salmonella, E. coli O157, and Listeria -from 1998 through 2020.
 We excluded outbreaks that met one or more of the following conditions: occurred in a U.S. territory; had no identified food vehicle or contaminated ingredient; were caused by more than one pathogen (including pathogens not included in this report).
-We excluded outbreaks that were caused by both Salmonella serotype Enteritidis and another Salmonella serotype because we modeled Enteritidis and non-Enteritidis outbreaks separately.
-Similarly, because this analysis does not include non-O157 STECs, we excluded outbreaks caused by both E. coli O157 and another E. coli serogroup.3 We included outbreaks caused by multiple serotypes of Salmonella if none were Enteritidis, and outbreaks caused by multiple species of Campylobacter.
+Given our method3 of running two separate models for Enteritidis and non-Enteritidis Salmonella outbreaks and the fact that this analysis does not include non-O157 STEC, we excluded outbreaks that were caused by both Salmonella serotype Enteritidis and another Salmonella serotype and those that were caused by both E. coli O157 and another E. coli serogroup, as these were difficult to classify for modeling purposes.
+We included outbreaks caused by multiple serotypes of Salmonella if none were Enteritidis.

-Each outbreak was assigned to a single food category using the IFSAC food categorization scheme2 based on confirmed or suspected implicated foods and ingredients (i.e., a single ingredient was confirmed or suspected to be implicated or all ingredients in the food were assigned to the same food category).
+Each outbreak was assigned to a single food category using the IFSAC food categorization scheme2 based on confirmed or suspected implicated foods and ingredients (i.e., a single ingredient was confirmed or suspected to be implicated, or all ingredients in the food were assigned to the same food category).
 We excluded outbreaks that could not be assigned to a single food category, usually because the food was complex (i.e., composed of ingredients belonging to more than one category) and the contaminated ingredient in the complex food could not be identified.

-We developed pathogen-specific analysis of variance models using our previously described method3 to mitigate the impact of large outbreaks and control for epidemiological factors.
-We estimated the number of log-transformed illnesses associated with each outbreak based on three factors deemed to be important based on our exploratory analyses: food category, type of preparation location (e.g., restaurant, home) and whether the outbreak occurred in one or more states.
-We modeled outbreaks caused by Salmonella Enteritidis separately from other serotypes because we found Enteritidis outbreaks to have meaningful differences in outbreak size and epidemiological factors.
-We summed results to obtain combined Salmonella estimates.
+We developed pathogen-specific analysis of variance (ANOVA) models using our previously described method3 to mitigate the impact of large outbreaks and control for epidemiological factors.
+We estimated the number of log-transformed illnesses associated with each outbreak based on three factors deemed to be important based on our exploratory analyses: food category, type of preparation location (e.g., restaurant, home), and whether the outbreak occurred in one or more states.

-These model estimates were then back-transformed and down-weighted with a function that declines exponentially for outbreaks older than the most recent five years (2015-2019) because we considered foods more recently implicated to be most relevant for estimating current attribution.
+These model estimates were then back-transformed and down-weighted with a function that declines exponentially for outbreaks older than the most recent five years (2016 - 2020), based on the year of each outbreak's first illness because we considered foods more recently implicated to be the most relevant for estimating current attribution.

 We used the resulting down-weighted model-estimated illnesses to calculate each estimated attribution percentage: the sum of illnesses associated with a pathogen-food category pair was divided by the sum of illnesses associated with that pathogen across all food categories.
 We calculated 90% credibility intervals and considered non-overlapping credibility intervals an indication of statistical significance at the p<0.10 level.
-After down-weighting, 71% of overall information came from the most recent five years, 25% from the next most recent five years (2010-2014) and 5% from the oldest data (1998-2009).
+After down-weighting, 70% of overall information came from the most recent five years, 25% from the next most recent five years (2011 - 2015), and 5% from the oldest data (1998 - 2010).